 We have two classes of common stock: Class A common stock, which is the stock we are selling in this offering and which is entitled to one vote per share, and Class B common stock, all of which are beneficially owned by John W. Casella, our Chairman and Chief Executive Officer, and his brother, Douglas R. Casella, a member of our Board of Directors, and which is entitled to ten votes per share.
 Except in certain limited circumstances required by applicable law, holders of Class A common stock and Class B common stock vote together as a single class on all matters to be voted on by our stockholders.
 As of December 31, 2018, an aggregate of 988,200 shares of our Class B common stock, representing 9,882,000 votes, were outstanding.
 Based on the number of shares of common stock outstanding as of December 31, 2018, the shares of our Class A common stock and Class B common stock beneficially owned by John W. Casella and Douglas R. Casella represented approximately 21.1% of the aggregate voting power of our stockholders.
 After the completion of this offering (assuming no exercise by the underwriters of their option to purchase additional shares) and based on the number of shares of common stock outstanding as of December 31, 2018, approximately 19.9% of the total voting power of our outstanding shares will be held by the Class B common stockholders (including voting power under the shares of Class A common stock held by such Class B common stockholders).
 Consequently, John W. Casella and Douglas R. Casella are able to substantially influence all matters for stockholder consideration and constitute, and are expected to continue to constitute, a significant portion of the shares entitled to vote on all matters requiring approval by our stockholders.
-The difference in the voting power of our Class A common stock and Class B common stock and the power those rights confer.
+The difference in the voting power of our Class A common stock and Class B common stock could diminish the market value of our Class A common stock if investors attribute value to the superior voting rights of our Class B common stock and the power those rights confer.